Saturday 2 to Saturday 9 March

 In recent years I had seen articles about tourism in Albania, so we were drawn to one of the newest destinations available.

 We entered the country from Kosovo and found history, old and new in Krujë and Tiranë.
 From there we journeyed to Berat in the centre, Gjirokastër in the Dirno Valley and the seaside resort of Sarandë.
+From there we crossed the Straits of Corfu to Corfu.

 On the Mediterranean side of the Albanian Alps we found milder weather and a wealth of stories.